 Department of Physics

-Professor Emeritus: Ervin J. Fenyves, Walter Heikkila, Brian A. Tinsley
+Professor Emeritus: Ervin J. Fenyves @ezbd, Walter Heikkila @heikkila, Brian A. Tinsley @tinsley

 The goal of the Graduate Program in Physics is to develop individual creativity and expertise in the fields of physics.
 In pursuit of this objective, study in the program is strongly focused on research.
 Students are encouraged to begin participating in ongoing research activities from the beginning of their graduate studies.
 The research experience culminates with the doctoral dissertation, the essential element of the PhD program that prepares students for careers in academia, government laboratories, or industry.